Kalkaska, Michigan: Economy

 Marijuana, service, oil and gas, manufacturing, and tourism are important industries in the village and surrounding county.

 The Kalkaska area is known as a fishing destination with inland lakes and the Boardman, Rapid, and Manistee Rivers.
 Kalkaska has held the National Trout Festival in the last week of April each year since 1933.
 A giant statue of a brook trout is in the town square.
-The New York Times featured author Jim Harrison wrote about the festival in his 1991 book Just Before Dark: Collected Non-fiction.
+The New York Times featured-author Jim Harrison wrote about the festival in his 1991 book Just Before Dark: Collected Non-fiction.

 Arts and culture

 Tourists are attracted to the area to visit the surrounding lakes (including Torch Lake) and rivers such as the Jordan River, Rapid River, and Manistee River.
 Kalkaska offers two major festivals, the National Trout Festival held at the end of April to honor the opening of trout season, and the Kalkaska County Agricultural Fair, held the first week of August, to showcase local livestock from 4-H youth clubs, handicrafts from residents, and entertainment.
 Fall foliage color tours are also popular with visitors.

-The first weekend of November brings with it the Iceman Cometh biking challenge.
-Kalkaska hosts the starting line for a 27.2-mile off-road biking race that runs from the western edge of the village to Traverse City along the VASA Trail.
-The turnout for the race very easily doubles the population within the village, numbering in the several thousands.
-For mountain biking enthusiasts, this is a famous race, and completing the race is an achievement in itself.
+The first weekend of November brings with it the Iceman Cometh biking race.
+Kalkaska is host to the starting line for a 27.2-mile off-road biking race that runs from the western edge of the village to Traverse City along the VASA Trail.
+The turnout of the race is double the population of the village, numbering several thousand.
+For mountain biking enthusiasts, it is a famous race, and completing the race is an achievement in itself.

 The village is home to Chalker Park and the Imagination Station.
 The Mill Pond Park is a small park with a pavilion.

 The Kalkaska Area Recreation Transportation (KART) Trail is a nonmotorized pathway that encircles the county's governmental, educational, and recreational campuses.
 Expansion plans for it include connecting it with the TART Trail.

 Kalkaska is home to the Kalkaska Battlers who play in the Kaliseum.
 A recreational facility in the village.